 On average, a cleanse involves consuming 5-8 daily juices at scheduled intervals, replacing your usual meals and snacks.
 The schedule may vary, but it's expected to start the day with green juice to boost energy levels and stimulate metabolism gently.
 At night, it’s typical to have a soothing, adaptogen-based juice with compounds that promote better sleep.

 The Science Behind Juice Cleanses

-A juice cleanse eliminates the burden of processing any additional food on your digestive system, and allows the organs a much needed chance to more deeply repair themselves.
-Since many of us don’t eat enough raw foods, the juices replenish enzymes that have been depleted in the gut and infuse the body with a broad spectrum of raw and highly bioavailable nutrients and plant compounds.
+A juice cleanse eliminates the burden of processing additional food on your digestive system and allows the organs a much-needed chance to repair themselves more deeply.
+Many of us don’t eat enough raw foods.
+When this happens, the juices replenish depleted enzymes in your gut and provide a broad spectrum of raw and highly bioavailable nutrients and plant compounds.

-Cleanses Selecting the Right Cleanse Duration
+Selecting the Right Juice Cleanse Duration